 The end of one year and beginning of the next offers a unique opportunity to both reflect back and plan ahead.
 Because I’ve been a journaler and list-maker since I was very young, I’ve always loved this time of transition and chance to start fresh.
-If you read about my life-changing books last week, then you know that much of my reading over the past few years has led to the same conclusion: prioritize the people and activities that are most important and fulfilling and spend time there.
+If you read about my life-changing books, then you know that much of my reading over the past few years has led to the same conclusion: prioritize the people and activities that are most important and fulfilling and spend time there.

 In my positive psychology reading, I’ve learned the importance of doing things that bring out positive emotions.
 What better time than now to reflect on things that make me feel happy and end the year feeling optimistic?